-After the CTD array is overboard, clear of all personnel and being lowered to just below the surface, the Watch Leader (lab scientist) will turn on the power to the unit and start the CTD recording.
-The unit must remain at the surface for 3 min for temperature equilibration, after which time the unit is lowered to approximately 2 m above the bottom or a max depth of 200 m.
+After the CTD array is overboard, clear of all personnel and being lowered to just below the surface, the watch leader (lab scientist) will turn on the power to the unit and start the CTD recording.
+The unit must remain at the surface for 3 min to allow the unit to equilibrate to ambient temperature, after which time the unit is lowered to approximately 2 m above the bottom or a max depth of 200 m.
 After the cast, the CTD should be carefully set on deck, taking care not to jar the sensitive electronics.
-The unit needs to be rinsed with fresh water after every cast and the caps replaced to keep the unit filled with water.
-Once a day, the deck scientist should flush the CTD unit with fresh water, add 60 ml of Triton-X, drain, rinse again with fresh water, and replace the caps to keep the unit filled with fresh water.
-The FPC will clear the y-connections periodically throughout the cruise.
-Additional environmental data that will be collected at each station during daylight hours are secchi disc depth, water color Forel-Ule, percent cloud cover, and sea condition.
-The TSG will be in use 24 h/day.
+At least once a week, a water sample will be taken during a CTD cast.
+During these casts, the CTD protocol will be as described with the exception that the CTD unit will be held at depth for 1 min, a water sample collected, and then retrieved.
+The Watch Leader will clear the yconnections periodically throughout the cruise.
+Additional environmental data that will be collected during daylight hours are secchi disc depth, water color Forel-Ule, percent cloud cover, and sea condition.
+The TSG will be in use 24 hours/day.
+Dissolved oxygen concentrations from sensors on the CTD will be verified using an Orion 3 Star Portable D.O. meter made by Thermo Scientific at the beginning of each leg and then every 5 days by the FPC.